Sid McMath: Political legacy

 A key to McMath's ultimate legacy may be found in the memory of those who knew him, if only for a time.
 "You always left Sid McMath with the feeling, not that you had been with someone important, but that you were important, that your life had been uplifted", Arkansas Circuit Judge John Norman Harkey has said of McMath.
 "Sid took your cares away.
 He refreshed your spirit.
 No matter how down you were before, he made you want to charge back into the battle, but with a smile, knowing, by gosh, we can really win this thing.
 And we did win."
 But, of course, McMath did not always win.
 A stock remark he would offer following a loss was, "The bastards know they've been in a fight.
 You have to let them know you're not afraid to leave your blood on the courtroom floor.
 I've left a lot of blood on the courtroom floor."

-There was also the matter of honor, the upholding of which by a public officer amidst great tumult and peril (and against the most persuasive and enticing Machiavellian temptation to do otherwise), and at the risk not only of one's career and personal fortune but, in the darkest days, of one's life and those of his loved ones—may prove to be McMath's singular legacy.
-Once a noted collegiate thespian, McMath on occasion would recite lines dealing with honor from roles in which he had acted (or aspired to act) in his youth.
-He was high-school cast in The Valiant and as Hamlet, Romeo and Henry V at university.
-But among his favorites, which he had not played but often wished he had done, was the lead in Rostand's Cyrano de Bergerac, a work he knew practically by heart, particularly the closing scene, in which the grenadier is dying alone except for his beloved Roxanne, to whom he confides that his paucity of means and acclaim, and his unconsummated love – all are nothing beside his intact honor, "and that is ... my white ... plume."
+Once a noted collegiate thespian, McMath on occasion would recite lines dealing with honor from roles in which he had acted (or aspired to act) in his youth such as the lead in Rostand's Cyrano de Bergerac.